 John Calvin said, “We ought always to provide that no meeting of the Church is held without the word, prayer, the dispensation of the Supper, and alms.
 We may gather from Paul that this was the order observed by the Corinthians, and it is certain that this was the practice many ages after.”

 Jonathan Edwards, “Christ is the greatest friend of His church, and that which is commemorated in the Lord’s Supper is the greatest manifestation of His love, the greatest act of kindness that ever was in any instance, infinitely exceeding all acts of kindness done by man one to another.
 It was the greatest display of divine goodness and grace that ever was.”
 Why wouldn’t we want to enjoy the Lord’s Supper every week?
 Let’s “do this“ in remembrance of him and proclaim his death until he comes.

 [Update: Do you want to learn how we made the change to weekly communion.
 Read this article on how to make the change.]

 F.A.Q. & OBJECTIONS

-The following questions and reposes are from Dr. Michael J. Svigel, professor at Dallas Theological Seminary, and author of RetroChristianity: Reclaiming the Forgotten Faith.
+The following questions and responses are from Dr. Michael J. Svigel, a professor at Dallas Theological Seminary, and author of RetroChristianity: Reclaiming the Forgotten Faith.